DarthReca/smac-challenge/README.md

 # SMAC

-Please use the *Forum* in CodaBench during the competition to report issues.
+Please report issues to the *Forum* in CodaBench during the competition.

 ## Dataset